Helping your child settle into life abroad

 When moving abroad with children, expect and accept emotional upsets.
 They may at first seem fine, but once the initial excitement dies down, some of the losses acquired during the move will dawn on them.

-In the 2016 HSBC Expat Explorer survey, parents identify several additional challenges that their children faced when moving abroad: settling into a new school, adapting to a new culture and understanding a new language.
+In the 2017 HSBC Expat Explorer survey, parents identify several additional challenges that their children faced when moving abroad: missing family and friends back home, making new friends and settling into a new school.

 In younger children, these challenges might manifest in a reluctance to take risks in school and other social contexts; parents may notice increases in defiant behaviours or tantrums.
 Older children may have a hard time establishing a sense of belonging in their new environment and show sudden shifts in sleeping and eating habits, or excessive moodiness and a desire to be isolated.